gfontenot/website-source-hakyll/README.md

 ### Viewing changes ###

-Generally, you will be able to update the built site by running `cabal run -- build`.
-However, if you run into issues with cached pages, you can run `cabal run -- rebuild` to force a regeneration of the entire site.
+Generally, you will be able to update the built site by running `stack exec site -- build`.
+However, if you run into issues with cached pages, you can run `stack exec site -- rebuild` to force a regeneration of the entire site.
 After that, you can reload the page and see the updates.